philiptn/mkv-auto/README.md

 5. Double-click the `mkv-auto.bat` file to start mkv-auto.
 6. Check the `output/` folder for the finished files.

+If you would like to change the default behaviour of mkv-auto, make a copy of `defaults.ini` and rename it to `user.ini`.
+Adjust the settings to match your preferences.

 #### Linux
 1. Make sure you have Docker Engine installed.
 2. Run the `mkv-auto.sh` script from the repository folder.